netglade/auto_mappr/packages/auto_mappr/README.md

 and AutoMappr will convert enum options based on name.

 The target enum can either be a superset of the source enum or you can also define `whenSourceIsNull` which will be used for unknown enum values.
+If the target enum is not a superset of the source enum the generator will throw an error.

 E.g. in the example below, `RemotePerson.alien` will be mapped to `LocalPerson.unknown`.